kyma-project/kyma/docs/kyma/12-13-trigger-function-with-event.md

   CLI
   </summary>

-1. Create a Trigger CR for the `orders-function` Function to subscribe the Function to the `order.deliverysent.v1` event Commerce mock:
+1. Create a Trigger CR for the `orders-function` Function to subscribe the Function to the `order.deliverysent.v1` event from Commerce mock:

 ```yaml
 cat <<EOF | kubectl apply -f  -